Other Bad Acts Evidence

 Experienced Misdemeanor Representation in Federal or State Court

-If you are charged with a criminal offense, you need the best representation possible to be protected in court and given the best defense possible.
+If you are charged with a criminal offense, you need the best representation possible to protect you in court and give you the best defense possible.
+With weak criminal defense representation, the government will walk all over you in court and, potentially, obtain a wrongful conviction.
+Our skilled and aggressive defense lawyers never stand for the mistreatment of our clients, and we do not back down from any fight!
 For felony or misdemeanor representation in federal or state court, call LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.